adelpanta/thiamin_cross_feeding_colonies/README.md

 Jupyter notebook tested on Ubuntu 22.04 on an Intel Core i10 processor under Python 3.7.11 using jupyter-core 4.9.2. !!
 CHECK !!

+### Pixel classification

+Pixel classification was performed using ilastik 1.4.0b21 with the Pixel Classification workflow.
+The trained ilastik project (`.ilp`) used for classification is provided in [path].

+Probability maps exported from ilastik (`.h5`) are provided in [path] and were used as input for the subsequent image-analysis pipeline.

 ### Instructions for Installation

 1. Clone github repository !!
 INSTRUCTIONS !!